 - No prepayment penalties

-- Loan may not be for the amount requested
+- A loan may not be for the amount requested

-- Based on personal credit score rather than business plan
+- Based on personal credit score rather than a business plan

 - Unlike banks, these types of loans are unregulated

 - Anonymous investors with no access to information about them

 As you explore these options, be sure to do your due diligence by reading reviews, researching company history, track records, comparing rates, etc.

 While every platform may have some variations, here is a general overview of the typical process:

 - Questionnaire – You complete a brief questionnaire